cbhushan/bashmenot-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`var*`_` -- "$@"`

 First, checks the required number of arguments is available; otherwise, dies.
-Next, sets the specified variables to the values of the appropriate arguments.
+Next, sets the specified variables to the values of the right arguments.

 Must be called with a literal ` -- "$@"` after the variable names.
 Argument values can be empty.